ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 intro: You can provide values for configurable variables through multiple methods, as described below.
 ---

->**Info:** The configuration values will be overridden in the following precedence order when retrieving them if given in multiple ways.
+>**Note:** If the configuration values are given in multiple ways, they will be overridden in the following precedence order when retrieving them.

-1. **Command-line arguments:** The values can be configured through command-line arguments executed when running the Ballerina program.
+1. **Command-line arguments:** Configure the values through command-line arguments executed when running the Ballerina program.

-2. **Configuration files:** The values can be defined using the [TOML syntax](#toml-syntax) and configured through configuration files.
+2. **Configuration files:** Define the values using the [TOML syntax](#toml-syntax) and configure them through configuration files.

-3. **Environment variables:** The values can be defined using the [TOML syntax](#toml-syntax) and configured through environment variables.
+3. **Environment variables:** Define the values using the [TOML syntax](#toml-syntax) and configure them through environment variables.

     >**Note:** Providing configuration values through separate environment variables for each configurable variable is currently not supported.